 5 Reasons Houseplants Will Make Your New Home Amazing

 After a recent move, one of the best things you can do to settle in, is bring some of the outdoors in.
+The most popular houseplant is a member of the epiphyte family, which includes orchids, ferns, sphagnum, coneflower, and cacti, but there are many more houseplant varieties.
 Hopefully these top reasons to add plants to your living space inspire you to dig down deep for your inner green thumb.

 Plants act as a natural sponge that absorb toxins in the air.

 NASA has scientifically proven that plants, specifically the English Ivy Plant cleans air and the indoor environment best.
 Some plants such as the snake plant, have a natural filter system that can even reduce the presence of harmful toxins such as formaldehyde.
 They work at peak overnight so, keeping one in your bedroom is an amazing idea!

 They are a natural mood booster!

 Why?
 Because seeing natural greenery makes us more calm, relaxed, and collected.
 They can provide a focal point for your living space, provide color and interest, and can actually enhance the overall atmosphere in your home.
 Whether it’s a fern, a succulent, a bouquet of tulips, or the classic bouquet of roses; plants are a great way to add a pop of color to even the simplest, barest rooms.
 Succulents and the Rubber Tree plant express themselves in beautiful shades of greens and purples.
 Head to your local florist and browse through for the perfect plants to complete your home’s aesthetic.

 Plants are at work 24/7, even when you aren’t.

 They are very pleasing to look at and add therapeutic value.
 Studies have proven that house plants improve concentration and productivity by up to 15%.
 They also add humidity and call help reduce the respiratory symptoms such as dry cough.